 A third-round pick out of Louisiana Tech in 2019, Ferguson played in 38 games with the Ravens, including 10 starts, and recorded 67 tackles and 4.5 sacks over three seasons.

 Hank Williams, 54, has lived across the street from the Waverly Shopping Center in the Harwood neighborhood for more than 50 years.
 He was outside and saw the ambulance and police arrive and stay on the scene about three hours.

-Residents of the area describe a neighborhood in the midst of change.
+Ferguson’s body was found in a neighborhood in the midst of change.
 Marvin Reed, 64, who has been in and out of his childhood family home for the past 40 years, explained that there are lots of elders in the neighborhood, but younger people are moving in.

 “The dichotomy of this neighborhood is that most of the pressure that we get is coming from Greenmount, but then when you go to Guilford ... the complexion of this neighborhood just changes,” Reed said.